openSUSE/news-o-o/_posts/2010-09-18-opensuse-weekly-news-issue-141-is-out.markdown

 ####  [Bruno Friedmann: frOsCamp day I](http://lizards.opensuse.org/2010/09/17/froscamp-day-i/)

-"So our little team found it™s way to Zürich yesterday.
+"So our little team found itâ€™s way to ZÃ¼rich yesterday.
 Every body is here this morning.
 More content will be coming, but I offer you an exclusive look & preview right now !"

 ###  openSUSE in $COUNTRY